ZakuroSoda/Discord-Matters/README.md

 3. Then, type in <code>pyinstaller --onefile FILENAME.py</code>

-4. The executable file will be found in the <code>dist</code> folder.
+4. The executable file will be found in the <code>dist</code> folder created.
 </details>